dmak007/cert_demos/readme.md

 # todo

 - debugging
+- encrypted private key
 - fix todos in cert_questions.md
 - write an openssl command cheat sheet
 - tldr version of all this for ppl like me
-- proof-read all docs, test all scripts
+- proof-read all docs, test all scripts, rename stuff if needed (eg. 'certificate.crt')
 - add pictures